madeline-scyphers/boa/docs/user_guide/package_overview.rst

 Objective functions
 ====================

 When specifying your objective function to minimize or maximize, boa comes with a number of metrics you can use with your model output, such as MSE, :math:`R^2`, and others.
-For a list of current list of premade available of metrics, see See :class:`boa.metrics.metrics.METRICS`
+For a list of current list of premade available of metrics, see See :mod:`.metrics.metrics`